 The harshest words Jesus ever spoke were not for homosexuals, thieves, or drunkards, but for the self-righteous Pharisees (Matt.
 23)—men who despised the sinners Jesus ate with, and who held flattering opinions of themselves (Luke 18:11).
 Let us be like Jesus, and not like them.

 2. Treat Homosexuals (and All Other Sinners) the Way Jesus Did

 People who don’t understand the Bible often misrepresent the Lord’s compassionate approach to sinners as tolerance for sin.
 The way to correct this is not to misrepresent Christ and the gospel in the opposite direction by blasting away with hateful words and attitudes.
 Instead we should imitate Christ’s compassion and gentleness while telling the truth.

-I am not afraid of homosexuals, but I am afraid for them.
-Along with all other sinners (murderers, adulterers, fornicators, liars, thieves, swindlers, drunkards, the covetous and the prideful), homosexuals will perish in hell if they do not turn from their evil ways.
+I am not afraid of homosexuals or others in the LGBTQ+ community, but I am afraid for them.
+Along with all other sinners (murderers, adulterers, fornicators, liars, thieves, swindlers, drunkards, the covetous, and the prideful), homosexuals will perish in hell if they do not turn from their evil ways.
 This is fact, not fiction or fantasy.
 Apart from God’s grace in granting them repentance from their sin and faith in Christ, they face an eternity of suffering so unimaginably horrible that I would not choose it for my worst enemy.